-1 steal bread and cakes or steal from the butcher, simply to help feed the family.
-The electricity even got cut 2 off, my mother had to cook on the fire in the house 3 I got caught stealing and got sent to the panel in 4 5 1969.
+1 steal bread and cakes or steal from the butcher, simply 2 to help feed the family.
+The electricity even got cut 3 off, my mother had to cook on the fire in the house 4 I got caught stealing and got sent to the panel in 5 1969.
 I was eight years old.
-The panel decided that things were too hard for my mum and that she would be 6 7 best helped if we were sent away.
+The panel decided that 6 things were too hard for my mum and that she would be 7 best helped if we were sent away.
 They said I was to be 8 sent away for between three to six months until they 9 decided how best to deal with me.
 I think they thought 10 I was trying to be the father of the family and put food 11 on the table by doing these mistakes.
-They sent me to Darvel Remand Home in Ayrshire in 1969.
-My siblings 12 13 remained at home at that time, although they were later 14 taken into care.'
-Between paragraphs 9 and 22 the witness speaks about 15 his time at Darvel Remand Home in Ayrshire.
-16 I'll go to paragraph 23, page 4: 17 econdary Institutions - to be published later 18 , the social worker, Stewart Sinclair, came to see me and said 19 20 that the panel had decided I should be sent to 21 St Ninian's in Aberfoyle.
-I wasn't told why I was being sent there.
-I was only eight and wasn't involved in any 22 23 of the decisions that were being made about my life.
-24 I remember being told it was a wonderful place, where I would be even able to ride ponies and go swimming.
-25
+They sent me to 12 Darvel Remand Home in Ayrshire in 1969.
+My siblings 13 remained at home at that time, although they were later 14 taken into care.'
+15 Between paragraphs 9 and 22 the witness speaks about 16 his time at Darvel Remand Home in Ayrshire.
+17 I'll go to paragraph 23, page 4: 18 Secondary Institutions - to be published later , the 19 social worker, Stewart Sinclair, came to see me and said 20 that the panel had decided I should be sent to 21 St Ninian's in Aberfoyle.
+I wasn't told why I was being 22 sent there.
+I was only eight and wasn't involved in any 23 of the decisions that were being made about my life.
+24 I remember being told it was a wonderful place, where 25 I would be even able to ride ponies and go swimming.

-I remember arriving and seeing how big the place was.
+1 I remember arriving and seeing how big the place 2 was.
 It was massive.
-I could see ponies and big gardens.

-I was told that it was run by the 4 5 De La Salle Brothers of the Catholic Church.
-They took me round the place and showed me school, showed me where 6 7 I would be taught, the bedrooms, where we could play 8 table tennis and games, the showers and so on.
-9 St Ninian's was split into four houses which were St Patrick, green, St Andrew, blue, St George red and 10 11 De La Salle, yellow.
-I was put into St Patrick House, Brother GZO was our housemaster.
-Charles McKenna was 12 connected with St George's House and Brother $\overset{\text{MMO}}{\longrightarrow}$ 13 was connected to St Andrew's House.
-The teachers wereallocated to each house, as were the Brothers.

-16 There were ten boys in each house.
-Our housemaster 17 was MrGXC.
-He played the drums and taught me 18 how to play them.
-It sticks in my mind that he told me 19 he played the drums for the told me.

-20 My first impression as a kid was that the place was 21 okay.
+I could see ponies and big 3 gardens.
+I was told that it was run by the 4 De La Salle Brothers of the Catholic Church.
+They took 5 me round the place and showed me school, showed me where 6 7 I would be taught, the bedrooms, where we could play 8 table tennis and games, the showers and so on.
+St Ninian's was split into four houses which were 9 10 St Patrick, green, St Andrew, blue, St George red and 11 De La Salle, yellow.
+I was put into St Patrick House, Brother GZQ was our housemaster.
+Charles McKenna was 12 connected with St George's House and Brother MJO 13 was 14 connected to St Andrew's House.
+The teachers were allocated to each house, as were the Brothers.
+15 There were ten boys in each house.
+Our housemaster 16 was Mr GXC 17 .
+He played the drums and taught me how to play them.
+It sticks in my mind that he told me 18 he played the drums for 19 20 My first impression as a kid was that the place was 21 okay.
 I had this horrible feeling of being far way from 22 home, but it seemed okay.
-I just thought just get on 23 with it and see what happens.
-I hadn't been told how 24 long I could expect to be there.'
+I just thought just get on with it and see what happens.
+I hadn't been told how 23 24 long I could expect to be there.'

-25 Between paragraphs 30 and 48 the witness speaks of
+Between paragraphs 30 and 48 the witness speaks of